DevBlocky/scalpel/README.md

 Submitting Issues and Pull Requests is absolutely encouraged.
 Issues may contain feature requests and PRs may contain feature implementations.
 For both, please document the full intention of the feature at hand.
-Please note: Not all reqeusts may be accepted, and it is ultimately up the author to accept or decline a feature request.
+Please note: Not all requests may be accepted, and it is ultimately up the author to accept or decline a feature request.

 ## Why "Scalpel"